sepehr0eslami/rimp/HACKING.md

 Download and Install the latest version of [Git](https://git-scm.com/downloads), [CMake](https://cmake.org/download/), and a C++ compiler of choice.

 > ⚠️ This Project heavily relies on features of C++17, so make sure you compiler support C++17 (or newer).

-Additionally, you need SQLite3 to run this application.
-[Download](https://www.sqlite.org/download.html) the latest version of SQLite3 for Windows (32/64-bit based on your system), then extract it and move `sqlite3.dll` to `C:\System32`.

 ## MacOS